killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 {{< /extra >}}

 {{< extra "bent4" "What is the bent four rule?" >}}
 	It is a rule stating that a group in certain position is dead (under Japanese scoring) even though it may not look like it at first glance.
 It is causing a lot of confusion that comes from not exploring the position and confusion of terms.
-It is best explored on a board.<br><br>
+It is best explained on a board.<br><br>
 	Check out the example situation <a href="https://online-go.com/demo/view/414006" target="_blank" noreferrer noopener><u>here</u></a>.
 {{< /extra >}}